keyboard_arrow_up

 Quartz Glass

-The result of melted silica, and it can resist extreme or quickly changing temperatures and is typically transparent to ultraviolet radiation.
-This product is utilized in fiber optics, analytical instruments, semiconductor technologies and casting processes.
+Made from melted silica, quartz glass can withstand extreme temperature changes and is typically transparent to ultraviolet radiation.
+It is used in fiber optics, analytical instruments, semiconductor technologies, and casting processes.

 Sight Glass